 Testament The Dalmatian dog from 2016 is light, mineral with a lot of cherries on the nose.
 This red wine is especially easy to drink so you’ll have to get extra bottles for this special occasion.
 The price is a true value for money, starting at only 6,99 EUR.
 It’s a straightforward wine, well crafted, and will be a great companion to your Easter meal.

 Any place left for the dessert?

-Congratulations then!
+If yes, congratulations!
 You are almost like a genuine Croat – large appetite for good food paired with amazing wines.
-When pairing sweet food with wine, be careful to adjust accordingly the levels of sweetness in food with the levels of sweetness in wines.
+When pairing sweet food with wine, be careful to adjust the levels of sweetness in food with the levels of sweetness in wines accordingly.

 The sweeter the food, the sweeter the wine should be!
-The Muscats from Momnjan have the reputation on its own.
-This one from the Kozlović winery has a nose full of that enjoyable Muscat aromas of grapes, lemons, ripe pears, apples and flowers.
-The scent you’ll fall in love.
+The Muscats from Momnjan have a reputation on their own.
+This one from the Kozlović winery has a nose full of those enjoyable Muscat aromas of grapes, lemons, ripe pears, apples, and flowers.
+The scent you’ll absolutely fall in love with.

 Happy Easter to you all!